-As a supplier in the automotive and non-automotive industries, Lear uses a variety of materials in the products it manufactures.
+As a supplier in the automotive and non-automotive industries, Lear uses a wide variety of materials in the products it manufactures.
 The supply chain for these materials is complex.

 It is Lear's policy to comply with the disclosure and reporting requirements of Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as all rules of the SEC promulgated under such Act.
-Lear requires legal and ethical sourcing of materials in our supply chain and, as part of our Conflict Minerals Sourcing Policy, Lear requires its suppliers to engage in due diligence of their supply chain to understand and report the content of their parts supplied to Lear.
+Lear works to prevent incidents or conditions that might result in a violation of law.
+Lear requires legal and ethical sourcing of materials in our supply chain.
+Lear requires its suppliers to engage in due diligence of their supply chains to understand and report the content of their parts supplied to Lear.